-Understanding the dental implant process can help patients feel more at ease about their upcoming appointment.
+Understanding the dental implant process can help patients feel more at ease about their upcoming treatment.
 If you are considering dental implants to restore your missing teeth, we are here to help you feel confident that this is the right option for you.
-As your trusted restorative dentists in Laurel, MD, our doctors are happy to answer any questions you might have about your dental implant process.
+Our dentist office provides expert restorative dentistry in Laurel, MD and our doctors are happy to answer any questions you might have about your dental implant process.

-Dental Implant Procedure in Laurel MD
+Dental Implant Process in Laurel MD

 At Laurel Smiles, we take our time during this step to ensure that the dental implant you are investing in will fit snuggly within your smile.
 By the end of this appointment, both you and our doctors will have a clear understanding of your treatment plan and what your personalized dental implant timeline will be.

 The next step is the surgical procedure.
 During this step, you should not experience any pain or discomfort thanks to a local anesthetic and other sedation dentistry options of your choosing.
 Your dentist will make a small incision in your soft tissues and then implant the titanium post into your jawbone.
 Dr. Clark will close your gums up with sutures or attach a healing cap to the implant posts.